San Diego Zoo Safari Park: History

-The San Diego Zoological Society became interested in developing the Wild Animal Park in 1964.
-The idea of the park began as a supplementary breeding facility for the San Diego Zoo, which would allow ample space for large animals and ungulates.
+The San Diego Zoological Society became interested in developing a larger facility in 1964.
+The initial concept of the park was as a supplementary breeding facility for the San Diego Zoo, which would allow ample space for large animals and herding behaviors of ungulates.

-The development proposed would differ significantly from that of a typical zoo in that animals would be exhibited in a natural environment rather than in cages.
-In 1964, the park was assessed financially and then moved onto the next phase; this resulted in three alternative developments.
-There was an idea for a conservation farm, a game preserve, and a natural environment zoo.
+The development proposed would differ significantly from that of a typical zoo in that animals would be exhibited in a naturalistic, spacious environment rather than in cages.
+In 1964, the park was assessed financially and then moved onto the next phase, with this resulting in three alternative developments—a conservation farm, a game preserve, or a ‘natural environment’ zoo.
 The natural environment zoo development was chosen over the conservation farm and game preserve even though it was the most expensive option.
 The estimated initial cost was $1,755,430.

-The main purposes of this zoo were to be species conservation, breeding of animals for the San Diego Zoo as well as other zoos and providing areas where zoo animals could be conditioned.
-When it came to naming the park, five titles were considered: San Diego Animal Land, San Diego Safari Land, San Diego Wild Animal Safari, San Diego Wildlife Park and San Diego Wild Animal Park.
+The main purposes of this zoo were to be species conservation, breeding of animals for the San Diego Zoo (as well as trading between zoos) and providing areas where exotic animals arriving to the state of California could be quarantined and monitored.
+When it came to naming the park, five titles were considered: San Diego Animal Land, San Diego Safari Land, San Diego Wild Animal Safari, or the San Diego Wildlife Park; ultimately, the name chosen was the San Diego Wild Animal Park.

 The scheduled opening day of the park was set for April 1, 1972; however, the gates did not open until May 10, 1972.
 The general layout of the park, designed by Charles Faust, included a large lagoon with a jungle plaza, an African fishing village, an aviary at the entrance of the park and approximately 50,000 plants were to be included in the landscaping.
 Although the park was scheduled to open in three years from the time of the groundbreaking, the total development of the park was estimated to take ten years.

-The first two animals to arrive at the park were the nilgai, an antelope from the plains of North India, and the black-and-white striped Grant's zebra, native to East Africa.
+The first two species to arrive at the park were the nilgai (an antelope from India and Nepal) and the Grant's zebra, native to East Africa.

-Other animals to arrive at the park include the gemsbok, a type of oryx from South Africa and Namibia, the sable antelope, the greater kudu, the white rhinoceros which was in danger of extinction, the Indian rhinoceros, and 10 cheetahs, who were brought to the park for breeding purposes.
+Subsequent species to arrive at the park included the gemsbok, a type of oryx from Southern Africa and Namibia, in addition to Zambian sable antelope, greater kudu, southern and northern white rhinoceros subspecies (which were both in-danger of extinction), the one-horned Indian rhinoceros, as well as ten South African cheetahs, brought to the park for breeding purposes.

+When the park first opened, there were many cultural shows and programs, with groups invited from Africa and Asia.
+There were also many animal encounters and entertainment options available for guests to view various animal ambassador species.